How to Clean Leather Shoes

-- Rub away scuffs with some water and saddle salt on a soft cloth.
+- Rub away scuffs with some water and saddle soap on a soft cloth.
 Careful not to get the leather too wet.
 It is better to do two applications with less water and soap.
 You can also use a commercial leather shoe cleaner (available in most shoe retailers).
 Suitable products may also be found where leather purses and handbags are sold.

 - WARNING: Never place leather shoes in the sun to dry—this can cause discoloration.

 - Remove salt stains from leather shoes by mixing a solution of equal parts water and white vinegar.
 Blot the solution all over the shoes with a clean, soft cloth and repeat as many times as necessary until all the salt is gone.